Horta Museum

 Horta is also responsible for designing some of the city’s most beautiful buildings, like the Centre for Fine Arts (Palais des beaux-arts de Bruxelles), the Belgian Comic Strip Center or the Musical Instrument Museums.

 The Horta Museum is a curious but not essential place to visit in Brussels.
-It's located in a residential neighbourhood a bit far from the centre.
+It's located in a residential neighbourhood a bit far from the center.
 However, if you're spending several days in the city or are interested in Art Nouveau architecture and decoration, it might be a good idea to visit it.

 Schedule